Fariba Hajamadi: Artwork

 The starting point, for Hajamadi, is her photographs of the interiors of institutions devoted to the preservation of art and culture.
 Her large scale works are a seamless collage made by compositing multiple layers of photographs, of the same location from different vantage points or by combining different locations.
 A new interior with a forced symmetry and perspective allows the viewer to see an interior from the center and the periphery at the same time.
 Her architectural interiors are fictional, dense with meaning, and have a quality of displacement that verges on the surreal.
 Her work where the line between photography and painting are blurred engages the viewer in a discourse on cultural identities, representation of the female, photography and historical truths.
 Since the 1980s, Fariba Hajamadi has been producing artworks that set out to diagram and re-construct the Western narrative of the “Other".
 Her use of such critical tactics began before they had entered the mainstream of contemporary artistic practice.
 Hajamadi began by examining the museum as the locus of Occidental civilization's reading of non-Western forms and practices.
 Hajamadi tacitly declared it to be something like the scene of a perpetual crime against humanity, insofar as it enshrines the trophies of a deep cultural misunderstanding.

 In her site specific installations Hajamadi created a series of wallpapers, reminiscent of toile de Jouy, with four themes Hunt, War, Eros and Rape...
-Hajamadi has developed a unique art practice; a hybrid of photography, painting and installation, that endeavors to invent a relationship to the slippery conditions of autobiography.
-She stretches the parameters of photography to achieve work of profound emotional resonance.
-One of the most powerful qualities of Hajamadi's work has been its psychological weight, which channels the mind's eye into her charged spaces.
+Hajamadi's art practice has been described as a hybrid of photography, painting and installation.